 One thing I love about studying in the UK is that students here get the privilege of having an Easter Break; which is about one month long and they can either travel or study before the final exams in May-June.
 Lucky for me, I don’t have any final exams, so it is safe to say that I have finished my studies here at the University of Warwick (well, until I finish my assignments, of course).
 Our Easter Break officially started on March 17th and the next semester starts on April 23rd.
 Because I don’t have final exams, I won’t have classes during the third term and hence the reason I am done early.
 For the first week of my break, I booked a trip to visit Scotland with my friend, Jodie, who is also from UBC and studying abroad at the University of Warwick.
 We first visited Glasgow, a port city on the River Clyde in Scotland’s western Lowlands.
 I also have a close friend, Ruairidh, who is doing his exchange at the University of Glasgow so he was sweet to offer us to stay with him during our time in Glasgow.

 One thing I was warned about flying with Flybe was that they usually operate on propeller planes, which are known to be quite frightening.
-Propeller plane converts rotary motion from an engine or other power source into a swirling slipstream which pushes the propeller forwards or backwards.
+The propeller plane converts rotary motion from an engine or other power sources into a swirling slipstream which pushes the propeller forwards or backward.
 It also tends to be smaller, lighter, slower, and fly lower than jets, so you’re more likely to experience the full effects of thermals and turbulence.

 Watch this video on YouTube for a thorough report of flying in a propeller plane with Flybe from Glasgow to Birmingham.